Pelosi walks tightrope in stimulus talks amid pressures of election, economy

 “I would like to see a deal now," said Rep. Tom Malinowski (D-N.J.), a freshman lawmaker from a vulnerable district.
 “And what’s important to me is not the dollar amount, but knowing that the central features like state and local government relief are funded for at least several months because the need is immediate and great.”

-At the very least, some Democrats, including Malinowski, argue the House should pass a White House-backed deal and send it to the Senate, where Majority Leader Mitch McConnell (R-Ky.) and Senate Republicans have made clear they have little interest in clearing a big, new spending bill and are focused on filling the Supreme Court vacancy instead.
+At the very least, some Democrats, including Malinowski, argue the House should pass a White House-backed package and send it to the Senate, forcing Majority Leader Mitch McConnell (R-Ky.) and Senate Republicans to contend with it at a moment when they are focused on filling the Supreme Court vacancy instead.

 “My fear is that if Trump loses the election, we’re done until February because he’s not going to be in any mood to help or cooperate with anybody,” Malinowski said.